 Written by Greg Ellifritz

 Now, place yourself in the role of this officer.
-Would you shoot back?
+Would you shoot this guy?
 OF COURSE YOU WOULD!

 Look at his backstop.
 If he misses or the bullets travel through the bad guy he will hit a busy highway full of oncoming traffic.
 Not good.
 Would you shoot back now?
 I’m betting your answer didn’t change.